B.A. (Philosophy and History), Toronto, 2007; J.D., Queen’s, 2010; LL.M., Western, 2011; Ph.D. (Law), UCL, 2019; Called to the Bar of Ontario, 2012.

-Alfonso has broad interests in commercial law, with emphasis on insolvency.
-His research is methodologically diverse, incorporating comparative and empirical approaches, and he has collaborated with statisticians on large quantitative studies of insolvency regimes.
-His work has been published in leading scholarly journals, has contributed to law reform efforts in Canada and the European Union, and has been cited favourably by a number of courts, including the Supreme Court of Canada.
+Alfonso has broad interests in commercial law, with emphasis on insolvency and restructuring.
+His work in these areas is methodologically diverse, incorporating comparative and empirical approaches.
+He has been invited to present his research across Canada and in the U.K., and has been cited favourably by the superior and appellate courts of several Canadian provinces as well as the Supreme Court of Canada.

-Alfonso joined Western as a tenure-track Assistant Professor in 2018.
-Previously, he was a Visiting Professor and Catalyst Capital Fellow in Insolvency Law at Western, as well as a Research Fellow at the University of Florence for the E.U.-funded project “Contractualised Distress Resolution in the Shadow of the Law”.
+Alfonso joined Western Law as a tenure-track Assistant Professor in 2018.
+Previously, he was a Visiting Professor and Catalyst Capital Fellow in Insolvency Law at Western, as well as a Research Fellow at the University of Florence for the E.U.-funded project “Contractualised Distress Resolution in the Shadow of the Law”, which informed the new European Restructuring Directive.
 Prior to that, he practiced commercial law in Toronto for several years.
-He completed his Ph.D. in corporate insolvency law at UCL, supported by a SSHRC Doctoral Fellowship.

 Seeking graduate students in the following areas: Bankruptcy and Insolvency Law, Commercial Law

 with Thomas Telfer, eds., 64 Canadian Business Law Journal (2020-2021) [Special Volume: “100 Years of Canadian Bankruptcy and Insolvency Law”].

 “Pre-packaged Administration and the Destruction of Value: The View from the U.K.” (2021) 64:3 Canadian Business Law Journal 342-378.